14 Best Things to Do in Michigan City IN

 Favorite Animals

-Washington Park Zoo is also home to bald eagles, fennec foxes, zebra and capybaras.
+Washington Park Zoo is also home to bald eagles, wolves, fennec foxes, zebra and capybaras.

 You’ll often find the bears cooling off in their pool on a hot day.